akshaysin/do_face_extraction/Face_Scrapper_1st_Feedback.md

 <!-- TODO: The `command` formatting should only be used for commands ran from the CLI.
 If this content should be added to a file, please be sure to use the label formatting outlined at do.co/style.
 Please also be sure to add an explanation of why the reader will need to import these modules.
 AS : Done
 -->
 Next we shall read the input image and convert it to a gray-scale.
 We do this using OpenCV's built in read(`imread`) and convert(`cvtColor`) functions.
 Please note that we shall be using gray scale version of the image here for processing as single channel( here would yield better results.
-This [stackoverflow thread](https://stackoverflow.com/questions/12752168/why-we-should-use-gray-scale-for-image-processing) gives an good insight into reasons behind it
+This [stackoverflow thread](https://stackoverflow.com/questions/12752168/why-we-should-use-gray-scale-for-image-processing) gives an good insight into reasons behind it.
+The `cv2.imread` function takes the input image (passed as an argument to the script) and converts it to an openCV object.
+Next we use OpenCV's `cvtColor` function to convert the input color image object to an gray scale object.
 <!-- TODO: Can you tell the reader why the image needs to be converted to gray-scale?
 Does it make objects within the image easier to detect?
 AS : Done
 -->